wojciech-nurturecloud/postgres-mcp/README.md

   </tr>
 </table>

+Postgres MCP Pro supports both the [Standard Input/Output (stdio)](https://modelcontextprotocol.io/docs/concepts/transports#standard-input%2Foutput-stdio) and [Server-Sent Events (SSE)](https://modelcontextprotocol.io/docs/concepts/transports#server-sent-events-sse) transports, for flexibility in different environments.

-For additional background on why we built Postgres Pro, see [our launch blog post](https://www.crystaldba.ai/blog/post/announcing-postgres-mcp-server-pro).
+For additional background on why we built Postgres MCP Pro, see [our launch blog post](https://www.crystaldba.ai/blog/post/announcing-postgres-mcp-server-pro).

 ## Demo

 *From Unusable to Lightning Fast*

 - **Challenge:** We generated a movie app using an AI assistant, but the SQLAlchemy ORM code ran painfully slowly
-- **Solution:** Using Postgres Pro with Cursor, we fixed the performance issues in minutes
+- **Solution:** Using Postgres MCP Pro with Cursor, we fixed the performance issues in minutes

-**We used the Cursor AI agent and Postgres Pro to:**
+**We used the Cursor AI agent and Postgres MCP Pro to:**
 - 🚀 Fix performance - including ORM queries, indexing, and caching
 - 🛠️ Fix bugs that require connecting data to code
 - 🧠 Add new features from single prompts